ella-adeka/ella-adeka/README.md

-# Hi there, I'm Emmanuella,
+## Hi there, I'm Emmanuella,
-## A Full Stack Web Developer
+### A Full Stack Web Developer

-___

-- 🔭 I’m currently working on Rental Website with React and django
+- 🔭 I’m currently working on Rental Website with React and Django
 - 🌱 I’m currently learning jQuery
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...